martindale/snarl/README.md

 users][slack-bots].

 1. Install via `npm install snarl -g`, or simply clone<sup>1</sup> this repository and run `npm install` as usual.
-2. Modify `config/index.json` to contain your Slack token.
+2. Modify `config/index.json` to contain your Slack token (see paragraph above).
-3. Execute `npm run` in the source directory, or `snarl` if you installed globally.
+3. Execute `npm start` in the source directory, or `snarl` if you installed globally.

 That's it.
 You'll see snarl come online!
 If you install snarl globally via `npm install snarl -g`, you can also simply type `snarl` at any time (for example,